fabiand/enhancements/README.md

 An enhancement is anything that:

-- a blog post would be written about after its release (ex. [minikube](https://kubernetes.io/blog/2016/07/minikube-easily-run-kubernetes-locally/), [StatefulSets](https://kubernetes.io/blog/2016/07/thousand-instances-of-cassandra-using-kubernetes-pet-set/), [rkt container runtime](https://kubernetes.io/blog/2016/07/rktnetes-brings-rkt-container-engine-to-kubernetes/))
+- a blog post would be written about after its release
 - requires multiple parties/SIGs/owners participating to complete (ex.
 GPU scheduling [API, Core, & Node], StatefulSets [Storage & API])
 - will be graduating from one stage to another (ex. alpha to beta, beta to GA)
-- needs significant effort or changes Kubernetes in a significant way (ex. something that would take 10 person-weeks to implement, introduce or redesign a system component, or introduces API changes)
+- needs significant effort or changes KubeVirt in a significant way (ex. something that would take 10 person-weeks to implement, introduce or redesign a system component, or introduces API changes)
-- impacts the UX or operation of Kubernetes substantially such that engineers using Kubernetes will need retraining
+- impacts the UX or operation of KubeVirt substantially such that engineers using KubeVirt will need retraining
 - users will notice and come to rely on

 It is unlikely an enhancement if it is:
-- implemented using a `CustomResourceDefinition`
+- implememented by modifying Kubernetes code
 - fixing a flaky test
 - refactoring code
 - performance improvements, which are only visible to users as faster API operations, or faster control loops